publiccodenet/about/activities/finance-management/insurances.md

 # Insurances

 We work with insurance intermediary [Zicht Adviseurs](https://www.zichtadviseurs.nl/zakelijk) for all our insurances.
-Contract renewals and invoices are both sent by snail mail or via email and saved in a physical folder in the desk cabinet underneath the Chief Executive's desk.
+Contract renewals and invoices are both sent by snail mail or via email and saved in a physical folder in the desk cabinet underneath the chief executive's desk.

 We have the following insurances: